willidad/wk-charts/tasks.md

 Brush highlighting does not honor range paddings

+Tooltips / Brush: Tooltips are not shown when brush extend covers an item
+Brush: when mousedown over an object, crosshair cursor is displayed but brush extent dragging is not triggered
-Resizing page does not trigger chart resizing
+Brush: when mousedown over brushExtent crosshair cursor is displayed (should be move cursor) - draggs correctly though Resizing page does not trigger chart resizing
 Browser Zooming does not resize chart

 TODO / Features